HKuz/DSforC/CONTRIBUTING.md

 ## Software Overview and Prerequisites

 - This project uses the version control software Git to track changes - make sure to download a version of it from the [Git website](https://git-scm.com/).
 Check out the [Pro Git book](https://git-scm.com/book/en/v2) for a Git tutorial
 - README.md files are plain text files formatted using standard Markdown syntax.
-There's a quick tutorial at [commonmark.org](http://commonmark.org/help/tutorial/)
+There's a quick tutorial at [commonmark.org](http://commonmark.org/help/tutorial/) for the uninitiated
-- Interactive code summaries will use [Jupyter Notebooks](https://jupyter.org/)
+- Interactive code summaries use [Jupyter Notebooks](https://jupyter.org/)

 ## Steps to Contribute